Other-People-UCSD/Pink-Currents/_posts/2021-06-03-the-middle-of-all-middles.md

 guarantee that once my parents die I will want to visit China anymore.
 I can’t even communicate with my extended family, so what’s the point?
 The guilt lingers because I have paradoxically become accustomed to Chinese culture while separating myself from it.
 Have I turned away too much in my attempt to find success in this country?
-This is a uniquely first- generation American problem.
+This is a uniquely first-generation American problem.
 No one else has to pick and choose the pieces of their culture that they want to keep or want to discard.

 My sister once asked my parents if they would like a traditional Chinese funeral or an